Great Things to Do in Estes Park With Kids

 Imagine a children’s playground that is the size of Colorado's Rocky Mountain National Park.
 It’s a vast play area filled with dramatic rock formations and nature’s obstacle courses that make for a children’s paradise.
 Lakes, mixed woodland and snowy slopes create a varied topography that’ll keep the kids entertained at every turn.
 Adventures are there to be had, with ziplining, trekking and water sports.

 Meanwhile, in the heart of Estes Park, you’ll find many fun things to do with kids.
 The main avenues are packed with elegant boutiques and fine-dining establishments.
 All the while, the imposing snow-capped peaks of the Rockies frame a picturesque backdrop.
 The little ones will love riding the aerial tramway high above the town and into the mountains.
 And for the older children, a glimpse of the hotel that inspired Stephen King to write The Shining will keep them up all night.
-So, here’s our Plum Guide look at the best things to do in Estes Park with kids.
+Here at Plum Guide, we've gone above and beyond to think of things that the whole family will enjoy, so have a look at our list of the very best things to do in Estes Park with kids.

 Explore the heart of the town